zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 [comment]: <> (      If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.)
 [comment]: <> (      Note that having something written down in the future-possibilities section is not a reason to accept the current or a future ZEP; such notes should be in the section on motivation or rationale in this or subsequent ZEPs.
 The section merely provides additional information.)

  * Investigate whether it is an issue to have a separate Reader on the Follower side for the committed raft entries
+ * Investigate whether we can improve the performance on apply events in batches, before committing a transaction.
+ * Investigate whether we need to switch from distributing exporter events over wire to writing ExporterRecords.
+ * Investigate further how we can improve the switch between Follower-To-Leader and make it more performant.